 Oddly enough, the Yaoi Fangirls don't do this as often.
 Key words: as often.
 You don't get between a Genis/Lloyd fan and Zelos/Lloyd fan if you value your brain cells.

 Kratos/Anna and Kratos/Raine shippers were also pretty nasty to each other a few years back.
 And let's not get started on what Kratos/Yuan is to either of them...

 And then there are the fans who question Sonic's sexuality.
-Sonic/Amy vs. Sonic/Sally is nothing compared to the Sonadow (Sonic and Shadow) vs. other female character shipping.
+Sonic/Amy vs. Sonic/Sally is nothing compared to the Foe Yay of Sonadow vs. straight pairings.

 In Mass Effect, Commander Shepard has a variety of love interests to choose from of both sexes (not that it stops people from shipping Shepard with non-canon options too).
 Each pairing has its supporters, and while most of them are "live and let live," there are certain sects that are vehemently against certain characters being paired with anyone else besides Shepard (namely, Garrus, Thane, Tali, and Liara).
 The fact that Garrus and Tali hook up in the third game—provided they were not romanced at all—only threw gasoline on some fires.
 And then there's the Joker/EDI and Joker/Shepard ship combat as well...